TERREMEMBER/znbase/docs/content/v2.2/deploy/kubernetes/single-zone/aks/helm-chart.md

 - [Microsoft Azure](https://azure.microsoft.com/en-au/pricing/purchase-options/pay-as-you-go/) account
   - “Pay As You Go” enabled

-## Deploy YugabyteDB on an Azure Kubernetes cluster
+## Deploy ZNbaseDB on an Azure Kubernetes cluster

-Follow the steps below to get YugabyteDB up and running on an Azure Kubernetes cluster.
+Follow the steps below to get ZNbaseDB up and running on an Azure Kubernetes cluster.
 The examples below are based on using the macOS.

 ### Step 1: Install the Azure CLI